 3.8 Spreadsheets should be suitably checked for accuracy and reliability and stored in a manner which ensures the appropriate version control.
 The calculations should be secured in such a way that formulations are not intentionally or accidentally overwritten.
 The calculations should be executed with precision displayed on the screen or in reports.
 Formulations should also be protected from accidental input of in appropriate data type (e.g. text in a numeric field and or a decimal format into integer field).
 Computer Qualification Annex 11.

 4.2 Current specifications should be available (including diagrams as appropriate).
-They should describe the required functions of the system, any modularity and their relationships, its interfaces and external connections, system boundaries, main inputs and outputs, main data types stored, handled or processed, any hardware and software pre-requisites, and security measures.
+They should describe the required functions of the system, any modularity and their relationships, its interfaces and external connections, system boundaries, main inputs and outputs, main data types stored, handled or processed, any hardware and software prerequisites, and security measures.
 Attention should be paid to the siting of computer hardware in suitable conditions where extraneous factors cannot interfere with the system operation.
 Computer Qualification Annex 11.
 (9)

-5.1 The software is a critical component of a computerised system.
+5.1 The software is a critical component of a computerized system.
 The user of such software should take all reasonable steps, to ensure that it has been produced in accordance with an appropriate system of Quality Assurance.
 The supplier of software should be qualified appropriately; this may include assessment and/ or audit.

-5.3 Quality system and audit information relating to suppliers or developers of software and systems implemented by the manufacturing authorisation holder should be made available to inspectors on request, as supporting material intended to demonstrate the quality of the development processes.
+5.3 Quality system and audit information relating to suppliers or developers of software and systems implemented by the manufacturing authorization holder should be made available to inspectors on request, as supporting material intended to demonstrate the quality of the development processes.
 Computer Qualification Annex 11.
 (21).

-6.1 The system should include, where appropriate, built-in checks for the correct, secure entry and processing of data, including data transcribed manually from other media, or systems e.g. laboratory notebooks, or reports from other systems or instruments, that are not directly interfaced with the computerised system.
+co 6.1 The system should include, where appropriate, built-in checks for the correct, secure entry and processing of data, including data transcribed manually from other media, or systems e.g. laboratory notebooks, or reports from other systems or instruments, that are not directly interfaced with the computerized system.
 Data and document management control systems should be designed to ensure the integrity of data and irrefutable recording of the identity of operators (i.e. shared passwords are disallowed) entering or confirming data as well as the routing and source of data captured or received automatically.
-Critical systems should be designed and protected to ensure that data and files cannot be changed without appropriate authorisations and with immutable electronic logs recording changes made even at the highest level of access, such as System Administrator.
+Critical systems should be designed and protected to ensure that data and files cannot be changed without appropriate authorizations and with immutable electronic logs recording changes made even at the highest level of access, such as System Administrator.
 Computer Qualification Annex 11.(23).o:p>

-7.1 Before a new, replacement or upgraded computerised system is brought into use, it should have been thoroughly specified, documented, validated, tested and approved as per the foregoing sections of this EU Annex.
+7.1 Before a new, replacement or upgraded computerized system is brought into use, it should have been thoroughly specified, documented, validated, tested and approved as per the foregoing sections of this EU Annex.
 User staff should also have received documented effective training in the use of such systems (EU Annex 15 also provides some advice on user acceptance testing).
-When manual or pre-existing computerised systems are being replaced, it may be appropriate to undertake comparative 'parallel', or 'in-series' testing.
+When manual or pre-existing computerized systems are being replaced, it may be appropriate to undertake comparative 'parallel', or 'in-series' testing.
 Computer Qualification Annex 11.

-8.2 Access to applications, folders, files and data should be controlled via the permissions detailed within the manufacturing authorisation holder's Information Security Management System (ISMS) (See Chapter 4 in the GMP Guide and also current PI011 from PIC/S).
+8.2 Access to applications, folders, files and data should be controlled via the permissions detailed within the manufacturing authorization holder's Information Security Management System (ISMS) (See Chapter 4 in the GMP Guide and also current PI011 from PIC/S).

-8.3 Suitable methods, commensurate to the criticality of data, should be in place to deter and record unauthorised entry and/or or modifications of data.
+8.3 Suitable methods, commensurate to the criticality of data, should be in place to deter and record unauthorized entry and/or or modifications of data.
 These methods may include time limiting logging, encryption, and re-entry of unique identifier for critical data.

 9.1 For critical data entered manually or transferred from another system (for example the weight and batch number of an ingredient during dispensing, or the keying in of laboratory data), there should be an additional check on the accuracy of the record which is made prior to further processing of these data.
 This check may be done by a second operator or by computer validation of electronic means.
 The criticality and the potential consequences of erroneous or incorrectly entered data to a system should be evaluated in a risk assessment and as part of validation.
 (See also sections 7 to 9 above).

 10.1 The system should enable the recording of the unique identity of operators entering or confirming critical data.
-Any entry or alteration of critical data should be authorised and recorded with the reason for the change.
+Any entry or alteration of critical data should be authorized and recorded with the reason for the change.
 The aim is to know at any given time point what the information was.)
 Audit trails need to be available and convertible to human readable form.
 Computer Validation 13.
 CSV Annex 11.

 11.1 Electronic records may be signed electronically or by applying a hand-written signature to a printed copy of the record.
 This is only acceptable if all relevant meta- data is included in the printout.
 Electronic signatures and identification by biometric means are expected to:

-11.2 Country specific national legislations may apply to the requirements and controls for electronic records and linked electronic signatures, or identities.
+11.2 Country specific national legislation may apply to the requirements and controls for electronic records and linked electronic signatures, or identities.
 Printed copies of electronically compiled and electronically signed documents should be traceable via printed links to the original electronic transaction.
 Computer Qualification Annex 11.(20).

-12.1 Alterations to any component of a computerised system should only be made in accordance with a defined procedure within the manufacturing authorisation holder's Change and Risk Management policies/procedures.
+12.1 Alterations to any component of a computerized system should only be made in accordance with a defined procedure within the manufacturing authorisation holder's Change and Risk Management policies/procedures.
 These should include provision for the evaluation of the impact of the change on product quality and data and system integrity, scoping any necessary computer validation work, reporting, reviewing approving and implementing the change.
 Computer Validation 14.

 13.1 Printouts of records must indicate if any of the data has been changed since the original entry.
 For complex systems it may also be necessary for inspectors to be able to access and study electronic systems records on-line (e.g. databases, chromatography, process control, etc.) Computer Qualification Annex 11.
 (17).

-14.1 Data should be secured by both physical and electronic means against wilful or accidental damage, in accordance with item '4.9' of the Guide and the manufacturing authorisation holder's information security management requirements.
-The storage media used should have been subjected to evaluation for quality, reliability and durability by or on behalf of the manufacturing authorisation holder.
+14.1 Data should be secured by both physical and electronic means against wilful or accidental damage, in accordance with item '4.9' of the Guide and the manufacturing authorization holder's information security management requirements.
+The storage media used should have been subjected to evaluation for quality, reliability and durability by or on behalf of the manufacturing authorization holder.
 Stored data should be checked for accessibility, durability, readability and accuracy.
 The mechanism of checking should not present a risk to the current data on the system.
 If changes are proposed to the computer equipment or its programs, the above mentioned checks should be performed at a frequency appropriate to the storage medium being used.
 Access to data must be ensured throughout the retention period.
 Computer Qualification Annex 11.
 (31).

 Migration; Archiving; Retrieval 15.1 Regular backups of all relevant data should be one.
 Back-up data should be stored at a separate and secure location.
 Integrity and accuracy of back-up data should be checked during or on completion of the back-up process.